-- Do you want them shot ‘studio style’ (a clean background) or do you want to use your location/office space as the backdrop?
+- Do you want ‘studio style’ portraits with a clean, white background or do you want to use your location or office space as the backdrop?
 The natural location option can be great for websites and blogs.
 But make sure that your photographer has portable lighting as natural light on the day might not be the best option.

 Some photographers are happy to offer you as many images as they take in your session time (minus blinks and dupes of course!).
 Others may have a limit on the number included in the fee.
 Make sure you are clear on what you will receive from the outset.
 You may want to choose a photographer who will offer you a range of images so that you can use them across all platforms.